 Eidelman was pretty much the last composer to create significant new music for the Klingons — until this year’s Star Trek into Darkness, that is.

 But now the J.J.
-Abrams Star Trek reboots are upon us — and while the Klingon sequence shot for the 2009 film was deleted in the end, the new film will apparently feature a significant sequence on the Klingon home world of Qo’noS, and so composer Michael Giacchino found himself writing the first significant new music for the Klingons since Eidelman’s score for The Undiscovered Country — and, like Eidelman, Giacchino makes use of a choir or chorus, but in a very different way.
+Abrams Star Trek reboots are upon us — and while the Klingon sequence shot for the 2009 film was deleted in the end, the new film will apparently feature a significant sequence on the Klingon home world of Qo’noS, and so composer Michael Giacchino found himself writing the first significant new music for the Klingons since Eidelman’s score for The Undiscovered Country — and, like Eidelman, Giacchino makes use of a choir or chorus, but he does so in a very different way.

 I have not yet had a chance to see the new film for myself, so I can’t comment on how the music matches the action or anything like that, but Giacchino discussed his work on the score in a recent episode of Movies on the Radio, which you can listen to below.
 Host David Garland starts asking Giacchino about the Klingon track, titled ‘The Kronos Wartet’, at the 32:28 mark, and the track itself begins at the 35:39 mark:

 One of the interesting details to emerge from this interview is that Giacchino initially brought the choir in to work on other tracks, and added them to the track for the Klingon sequence, complete with lyrics, at the last minute — which is the complete opposite of how Eidelman worked the men’s chorus into his own score.

 The other interesting detail to emerge from this interview is that the Klingon lyrics consist of what Giacchino describes as “random hurled insults and things that a Klingon might say to an intruder of their planet,” which is qualitatively different from the Klingons’ use of Shakespeare in Eidelman’s score.